Welcome to Lottoland

 Table of contents:

-Staying with the positive mood for what lies ahead, Lottoland has prepared a special list for you featuring the 10 most interesting New Year's Eve traditions and superstitions from all around the world.
+Staying in the positive mood for what lies ahead, Lottoland has prepared a special list for you featuring the 10 most interesting New Year's Eve traditions and superstitions from all around the world.

 Just out of curiosity, or to have luck shine in your direction, why not have fun with our selection of strange superstitions?
 As a bonus, you'll get to learn all about New Year's Eve celebrations and to find a great way to compete for millionaire prizes without leaving home.